TWUOnline/ldrs591/_pages/unit-10-learning-activities.md

 published: true
 post_date: 2017-11-24 14:49:50
 ---
+Congratulations!
+You have made it to the final week of LDRS 591: Scholarly Inquiry!
+Here is what you have coming up this week. <strong>Learning Activities:</strong> For the learning activities this week you will be revisiting a question about making informed decisions, discussing why evidence-based decision making is important for the Transformational Servant Leader, and writing a reflection on what your expectations are now for a high quality research report.
 <h3>Learning Activity 10.1 - Blog post</h3>

-In unit 1 you were asked to blog about a recent decision you made as a leader.
+In unit 1 you were asked to discuss a recent decision you made as a leader.
 You were then asked to think through how you made that decision.
 For example, did you base the decision on previous experience, values, company policy, empirical evidence or expert opinion?

 In this unit, the question is a little different.
 I want to know, if after taking this class, would you make your decisions differently?
 What new insights have you learned and how would those insights inform your decision making process now?

 Please post your response to these questions on your blog (250-500 words).

 Make sure you add a link to this page in your post.
 <h5>Categories for this post:</h5>
 <ul>
  	<li>ldrs591</li>
  	<li>Unit 10</li>
  	<li>Learning Activity 10.1</li>
 </ul>
 <h3>Learning Activity 10.2 - Blog post</h3>
 This course has emphasized evidence-based leadership by equipping you to access, evaluate, and apply the latest empirically-based evidence and contribute to the scholarship base in the area of leadership studies.

 My hope is that this course will convince you of the importance of basing your leadership decisions on the best evidence available in a given context.
 In light of what you have learned in this course, prepare a blog post explaining why you think evidence-based decision making is important for the Transformational Servant leader.